Favero ASSIOMA Review – Longterm Report

 The battery in each pedal is rated for up to 50 (fifty) hours of use.
 That’s enough for me.

-Favero states, “After 500 full recharges, battery capacity is reduced by only 20%; 20 full recharges are equivalent to 1000 hours of use.” ie that is 25,000 hours of usage.
-But this relies on a full discharge (which is unlikely to happen) and Favero adds (sic), “If the battery is recharged once not empty, the number of the recharges increases a lot.
+Favero states, “After 500 full recharges, battery capacity is reduced by only 20%; 20 full recharges equivalent to 1000 hours of use.” ie that is 25,000.
+But this relies on a full discharge (which is unlikely to happen), and Favero adds (sic), “If the battery is recharged once it is not empty, the number of recharges increases a lot.”

-After more than two years with the earlier bePRO, I get the sense that possibly the battery life has decreased from its stated 30 (thirty) hours.
+After more than two years with the earlier bePRO, I understand that the battery life has possibly decreased from its stated 30 (thirty) hours.
 But it’s still more than 20 hours.
 That bodes well for the ASSIOMA but is not conclusive of any aspect of the ASSIOMA’s future battery performance.

 Some cycling head units will report the battery status of a sensor.
-This can be useful even though the information is hidden away in details about the sensor rather than on a data field.
+This can be useful even though the information about the sensor is hidden away in detail rather than in a data field.
 This information can be inaccurate.

 LEDs

 Favero ASSIOMA has 4x LEDs.
-This is a further minor improvement over the earlier bePRO as you can see the LED flashing from any angle.
-It sounds trivial but it has removed a slight annoyance!
+This is a minor improvement over the earlier bePRO, as you can see the LED flashing from any angle.
+It sounds trivial, but it has removed a slight annoyance!

-I would prefer a RED/AMBER/GREEN approach to indicate battery levels.
+I prefer a RED/AMBER/GREEN approach to indicate battery levels.

 DATA METRICS

-The data metrics that are provided by ASSIOMA are the same as the first tranche of Cycling Dynamics that was released for Garmin’s Vectors (technically they are standard ANT+ power-related metrics).
-WAHOO, Garmin and several others support these metrics on their head units.
-The head units then produce various other additional metrics based on bits of maths – for example, a 30-second moving average of power or normalised lap power.
-Other things too.
+The data metrics that ASSIOMA provides are the same as the first tranche of Cycling Dynamics released for Garmin’s Vectors (technically, they are standard ANT+ power-related metrics).
+WAHOO, Garmin, and others support these metrics in their head units.
+The head units then produce additional metrics based on bits of maths – for example, a 30-second moving average of power or normalised lap power.
+Other things, too.

-Essentially most transmitted metrics are also usually available for both left and right sides or combined.
-For example, it doesn’t make sense to provide a left+right version of some metrics such as cadence.
+Essentially, most transmitted metrics are also usually available for both the left and right sides or are combined.
+For example, providing a left and right version of some metrics, such as cadence, doesn’t make sense.

 Measured data, linking to definitions on Favero’s website: